ujihisa/vanrb-ruby192/slides.md

 * All of them are officialy stable version
 * But Ruby 1.9 series didn't look like stable

+# What's new?

+* Which real problems did 1.9 solved?
+* How can you write code easily?
+* -> Examples

 # Example 1: Ruby as a template engine